HTC bets on cameras, music to recover smartphone mojo

 But an equally swift fall at the end of last year, as its phones failed to keep up with Apple and Samsung, saw HTC forced to issue a profit warning and its stock price plunge 42 percent, making it the worst performer among global smartphone companies.

-Amid investor fears it would follow Finland's Nokia NOK1V.HE in a sharp downward spiral, HTC said earlier this month that revenue may fall as much as 36 percent for the first quarter, much worse than analysts expectations.
+Amid investor fears it would follow Finland's Nokia in a sharp downward spiral, HTC said earlier this month that revenue may fall as much as 36 percent for the first quarter, much worse than analysts' expectations.

 One user of HTC phones said the fun factor was missing.